w3c/securityig/administration/how-to-review.md

 ## Goals
-This document is intended to provide a guide for how the privacy review process works, and procedurally how to find, conduct, and complete a privacy privacy review.
+This document is intended to provide a guide for how the security review process works, and procedurally how to find, conduct, and complete a security review.

 This document does not describe the *substance* of a review, or the kinds of issues to look for in a spec you're reviewing.